GeoGenetics-edu/case-study-data-processing-documentation-team_7/README.md

 ## Pre-processing
   ### Trimming
-  We trim sequences under 30 base pairs.
-  ### Deduplication
+We looked at the size length of the reads of the different files and they were already trimmed to more than 30 bp.

+'''
+'''

-  Then we remove duplicate sequences.
+### Deduplication  Then we remove duplicate sequences.
 Both steps are done with vsearch:

 deduplicate.sh